 Creosote is derived from the distillation of tar from wood or coal and is used as a wood preservative.
-Pesticide products containing creosote as the active ingredient are used to protect wood against termites, fungi, mites and other pests that can degrade or threaten the integrity of wood products.
-These treated wood products are used in outdoor settings such as in railroad ties and utility poles.
-EPA is currently reevaluating all pesticides, including creosote as part of the Registration Review program (see Docket Number EPA-HQ-OPP-2014-0823 at https://www.regulations.gov).
+Pesticide products containing creosote as the active ingredient are used to protect wood used outdoors (such as railroad ties and utility poles) against termites, fungi, mites and other pests.

 - Creosote has been used as a wood preservative since the mid-1800s.